PentHertz/RF-Swift/docs/macos-signing.md

    the app still validates offline once dragged out of the image into `/Applications`. `spctl -a -t exec` confirms the Gatekeeper verdict.
-8. Stage + build the DMG: app (copied with `ditto` so the seal survives), `Applications` link, CLI, `Install RF Swift CLI.command`, `RF Swift Setup.command`, README, license -> `hdiutil create -format UDZO`.
-The two `.command` scripts are code-signed first (`codesign --timestamp`, explicit `--identifier`, no hardened runtime since they are not Mach-O).
-A script's signature is stored in `com.apple.cs.*` extended attributes, which the image preserves.
-Without it, macOS Sequoia and later refuse a double-clicked script with "Apple could not verify ... is free of malware" even when the DMG around it is
+8. Stage + build the DMG: app (copied with `ditto` so the seal survives), `Applications` link, CLI, `Install RF Swift CLI.app`, `RF Swift Setup.app`, README, license -> `hdiutil create -format UDZO`.
+   The two helpers are app bundles, not `.command` files, and that is not
-   notarized: Gatekeeper assesses the script itself, and DMG notarization only covers signed code.
-Never ship the scripts through a plain `zip` or `curl`, which drop the xattrs and therefore the signature.
+   cosmetic: since macOS Sequoia Gatekeeper assesses a double-clicked script itself, and a notarization ticket only ever lists Mach-O code.
+   A bare script inside a notarized image therefore stays "Unnotarized Developer ID" even with a Developer ID signature of its own (signing a script works, the signature lives in `com.apple.cs.*` extended attributes, but the notary service ignores it), and Sequoia refuses it with "Apple could not verify ... is free of malware".
+   `scripts/macos-launcher-app.sh` builds each helper: the universal `dmglauncher` Mach-O (`go/rfswift/cmd/dmglauncher`, built with the same recipe as `rfswift`) as `Contents/MacOS/<name>`, the script as `Contents/Resources/main.sh`, and an Info.plist carrying the bundle identifier (`com.penthertz.rfswift.install-cli`, `com.penthertz.rfswift.setup`).
+Each bundle is code-signed like the Workbench (`--options runtime --timestamp`), which seals the script into the signature, and the DMG notarization records the launcher's code hash.
+On a double-click the launcher writes a three-line trampoline to a private temporary directory and opens it with Terminal; the trampoline execs `bash` on the bundled script with `RFSWIFT_DMG_ROOT` set to the image root, where `rfswift` sits.
+   Terminal never opens a quarantined file, so there is no Gatekeeper prompt, and no AppleScript is involved, so no "wants to control Terminal" automation prompt either.
 9. Sign the DMG: `codesign --force --timestamp` (no hardened runtime on a container file).
 Required, or notarytool answers "The signature does not include a secure timestamp".